Applying for a Non-Immigrant Visa

 For further information, please visit the SEVIS Fee Frequently Asked Questions page.

-- Letter of admission from Widener University
+- Widener Letter of Admission

 Ties to the Home Country

 Under United States law, all applicants for nonimmigrant visas are viewed as intending immigrants until they can convince the consular officer that they do not plan to emigrate to the U.S. Therefore, you must be able to show that you have reasons for returning to your home country that are stronger than those for remaining in the United States.
-"Ties" to your home country are what bind you to your hometown, homeland, or current place of residence: job, family, financial prospects that you own or will inherit, investments, etc. If you are a prospective undergraduate, the interviewing officer may ask about your specific intentions or promise of future employment, family or other relationships, educational objectives, grades, long-range plans, and career prospects in your home country.
+"Ties" to your home country are what bind you to your hometown, homeland, or current place of residence: job, family, financial prospects that you own or will inherit, investments, etc. If you are a prospective undergraduate student, the interviewing officer may ask about your specific intentions or promise of future employment, family or other relationships, educational objectives, grades, long-range plans, and career prospects in your home country.

 Anticipate that the interview will be conducted in English and not in your native language.
 Be sure to practice English conversation with a native speaker before the interview.
 If you are coming to the United States solely to study intensive English, be prepared to explain how English will be useful for you in your home country.